eacton/CAGEF/Lesson_1/Lesson1.md

 ## [5,]    0    0    4    4    0
 ```

 So you can do math... on a data frame.
+Non-numeric (character) data will throw an error, while factors will give a warning message and populate the offending column with NAs.
+Logical data will be converted to numeric values and multiplied.
+Therefore be careful to specify your numeric data for mathematical operations.

 ```r